fpgasystems/hacc/docs/overleaf/booking-system.md

 # Booking system
-Before connecting to any HACC servers, you must make a reservation through the booking system.
+Before connecting to any HACC servers, you must make a reservation through the **booking system**.
 To use the booking system, please remember the following:

 * You must be connected to the ETH network in order to access it, and
 * Use your **main LDAP/Active directory password** as a part of your credentials.